openwisp/openwisp-docs/general/architecture.rst

 ~~~~~~

 `Celery <https://docs.celeryq.dev/en/stable/index.html>`_ is a python
-implementation of a distributed task queue and is heavily used in
+implementation of a distributed task queue and it is heavily used
-OpenWISP to execute background tasks, perform network operations
+in OpenWISP to execute background tasks, perform network operations
 like monitoring checks, configuration updates, firmware upgrades
 and so on.